 When the furnace is installed in the downflow position on a combustible floor, the clearances from combustibles must be adhered to.
-The downflow base DFB-104 or KLASB1001DET can be used to ensure these clearances.
+The downflow base DFB-103 or KLASB0801DET can be used to ensure these clearances.
 Refer to Figure 3 and the installation instructions provided with the base.

 The burner must always be installed in the same manner, regardless of the discharge position of the furnace.
-Refer to Figure 3 for additional details.
+Refer to Figure 3 for additional details cover of the Beckett NX burner to protect it from vent.
+ONLY the Multipoise 098 Series in downflow position requires the protection plate provided with the unit.